 Examples of emergency illnesses are: extremely high fevers, broken bones, seizures, injuries that need stitching, heavy bleeding that can't be stopped by applying pressure, or large burns.

-- See the South Australian Health department for information about hospital locations.
+- See SA Health for information about hospital locations.

 - The emergency phone number 000 is for ambulance, police, and fire services.

 - If you are not sure whether your medical condition is urgent, contact your doctor or call Health Direct on 1800 022 222 for advice.